HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

          :-----------------------------:
 ```

 Some VCPU-32 instructions have a registers as an implicit target.
 For example, the ADDIL instruction uses general register zero as implicit target.
 The BLE instructions saves the return link implicitly in GR0 and SR0.
 The caller can rely on that certain register are preserved across the calls.
-In addition to the callee save registers already mentioned, the SP value, the DP value as well as SR4 to SR 7 are preserved across a call.
+In addition to the callee save registers already mentioned, the SP value, the RL and the DP value as well as SR4 to SR 7 are preserved across a call.
 In addition to the caller save segment registers, the processor status registers as well as any registers set by privileged code is not preserved across a procedure call.

 ### Parameter passing